 You should also plan to see a podiatrist for a foot check-up at least one time each year.

 You should seek immediate medical attention if you experience any of the following:

 - Persistent numbness or tingling

 - An infection

 - Tenderness and warmth in your foot accompanied by a fever

 Of course, you should also reach out for care if you have suddenly lost the ability to walk or bear weight on your foot.

 We are passionate about helping you safeguard your foot health so you can live an active life.
-Turn to our team to help you care for your feet.
-Call the office to schedule an appointment or conveniently book online.
+Turn to our team to help you care for your feet. call us at (972) 547-0047 or book an appointment online.